tdzvova/tdzvova/README.md

-- 👋 Hi, I’m @tdzvova
+- 👋 Hi, I’m Tony
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Html/CSS & JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front-End Development
-- 📫 How to reach me ...
+- 📫 How to reach me tdzvova7@gmail.com or on Twitter @tondesweb

 <!---
 tdzvova/tdzvova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.